Our Favorite Trail Running Shoes

 Check out our Best Trail Running Shoes article to learn about our current favorite trail running shoes!

 La Sportiva Electron Review

-Last summer, Bryon completed a very thorough review and overview of the technologies used in La Sportiva’s new Morphodynamic shoes which can be seen here.
+Last summer, Bryon completed a very thorough review and overview of the technologies used in La Sportiva’s new Morphodynamic trail running shoes which can be seen here.
 Convinced that I couldn’t write a better review about this shoe, I decided to put together a video highlighting my enjoyment testing this shoe on trails in the Wet Mountains of southern Colorado.
 For an overall outlook about what I liked and disliked about the Electron, see below.

 Out of the box I didn’t think I’d like this shoe much.
 The sole appeared bulky and the fact that the shoe weighs in at 13.1 ounces did not increase its chances of becoming a part of my regular shoe rotation.
 However, the shoe looks great and once I slipped them on I began to understand what this Morphodynamic cushioning is all about.
 The cushioning in the Electron is substantial, plenty for an ultra, and equally distributed between the heel and forefoot (heel to toe drop is a standard 11mm).
 For me, this shoe fits true to size and I noticed how well the upper is constructed to include overlays to keep the debris out.
 [Editor’s note: For most runners, both the Electron and Quantum, its sister shoe, many runners find they need to size up at least 1/2 size and sometimes a full size.]
 The Electron also locks your foot down well and the upper hugged my foot like a glove.
 So… here is a performance list of pros and cons for the shoe.

 - Great cushioning: This is now my go to shoe for any training run over 25 miles.